The Sage Archetype - Everything You Need To Know

 Like all character archetypes, Sages don’t have to share the exact same traits.
-There will be traits that are common across Sage characters, since that’s how an archetype becomes relatable and familiar, but a Sage is like any other character: they are unique.So, when thinking about your own Sage, here are some traits you might want to consider incorporating:
+There will be traits that are common across Sage characters, since that’s how an archetype becomes relatable and familiar, but a Sage is like any other character: they are unique.

 You don’t want someone as smart and powerful as a Sage to be without their flaws though, nor should they be picture-perfect.
 Their obsession with the truth can lead to pitfalls like them being:

 - Overly Cautious

 - Passive—to the point where they will not act

 The truth can consume a Sage so much that it drives them to inaction.
 Instead of helping the hero, they can only think about the task at hand and not the bigger picture.
 Once they finish that task, they can apply the knowledge they have gained to the big problem, but not until then.

 Some call that dedication.
 But if the world is on the verge of blowing up and the Sage is so focused on one single problem, that could spell disaster for… well, everyone.

 Examples Of The Sage Archetypes in Popular Culture